 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review the bulletin and apply any necessary updates to help mitigate the risks.
+US-CERT encourages users and administrators to do the following to help mitigate the risks:

 - Review the Firefox 3.6.2 release notes.